amuramoto/ionic-eats-rc0/README.md

 # Ionic Eats Demo Code

-This is a single page sample app built with the Ionic2 RC0 blank starter.
+This is a single page sample app built with the ionic 2 RC3.
 Features used in this app are:

 - ion-list
 - ion-item